CsatiZoltan/Collatz/README.md

     gcc -fopenmp -o main main.c collatz.c writeToFile.c

 ## Usage
-Open a command prompt in Windows or a terminal in Linux and type
+Open a command prompt in Windows or a terminal in Linux and set the number of threads you want to the program to run on.
+For it type

+    set OMP_NUM_THREADS=num

+or in some shells

+    export OMP_NUM_THREADS=num

+where *num* is a positive integer.
+If not set, the default number of threads will be used by OpenMP which is the number of hardware threads (called hyperthreads for Intel processors).
+After the threads are set, launch the program.
+For Windows, type

     main n

 to check the conjecture from 1 to *n* or just type the program name without an argument

     main

 to test it for the default bound, 10000.
 If the file writing was successful, the program will create a text file `result.txt` in the directory where the program is invoked from.
 This file contains the number of steps for each number from 1 to *n*.